Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/lesson-plan.md

 - Asset transactors
 - Weight Traders
 - wildcards? {maybe out of scope}
+- pallet-xcm

 ### Activities and Exercises

+- Versioning excercise to understand how versioning works
+- Modify different parts of the configuration to understand their implications (in groups).
+Each group picks one topic
+  - Remove free execution from relay and add a trader to charge for fee
+  - Add pallet-assets to the parachain and add an asset transactor for it.
+  - Modify your chain to be a 20 byte account instead of a 32 byte account.
+  - Change the configuration to accept teleporting instead of reserve transfer assets.

 - Transfer native tokens from ChainA → ChainB **on Rococo** {no setup needed, }
   - Teleport